 Avoid telling kids to clean their plate or "take just two more bites."

-"Watch for 'at risk' behaviors and seek professional help when needed.
-These could be such things as drug and alcohol use, cutting or emotional issues," says Briem.
-"Supervise your children when on the internet ALWAYS.
-Internet use is always a risk when it comes to your kids.
+"Watch for 'at-risk' behaviors and seek professional help when needed.
+These could be such things as drug and alcohol use, cutting or emotional issues," Briem says.
+"Supervise your children when on the internet always.
+Internet use is always a risk when it comes to your kids."

 "You don't need to spend a bundle of money on sports to keep your child active," says personal trainer of Two Sisters Fitness Mariana Abeid-McDougall.
-"Do active living activities with your child, from dancing around the living room to going to the local swimming pool to just running around the playground," Abeid-McDougall says.
+"Do active living activities with your child, from dancing around the living room to going to the local swimming pool to just running around the playground."

-"Set aside a specified time each day for your kids to put down the electronic games, turn off the TV and computer and play outside," says Candi Windgate of Nannies 4 Hire.
-She recommends fun classic games like Hide and Seek, leap frog, Simon Says, kickball, tag and jumping rope.
+"Set aside a specified time each day for your kids to put down the electronic games, turn off the TV and computer and play outside," says Candi Wingate of Nannies4Hire.com.
+She recommends fun classic games like hide-and-seek, leap frog, Simon Says, kickball, tag and jumping rope.